tom751/Tom-s-tools/README.md

 ### Run test file

-`Run test file`: Opens a terminal, cd's to the correct workspace directory and runs `yarn unit` for the current open `*.spec.ts` file.
-If not in a test file, it will look for a `*.spec.ts` file that has the same name as the current open file and runs `yarn unit`.
+`Run test file`: Opens a terminal, cd's to the correct workspace directory and runs `yarn unit` for the current open `*.spec.{ts,tsx}` file.
+If not in a test file, it will look for a `*.spec.{ts,tsx}` file that has the same name as the current open file and runs `yarn unit`.

 ### Run test file and watch